quixio/quix-cli/docs/Reference/apps/create.md

 - The main Python file, usually `main.py`
 - `app.yaml` for application configuration
+- `.env` for environment variable management, allowing you to securely configure sensitive information like API keys and connection strings without hardcoding them into your scripts.
 - `requirements.txt` for Python dependencies
 - `dockerfile` for containerization
 - `README.md` for documentation